Teaching Math to Students with Autism

 Researchers found that certain parts of the brain in children with autism are activated when solving math problems, and that they tend to use different approaches when solving these problems when compared to students without autism.
 In the study, the children with autism used decomposition when solving addition problems twice as much as the typically developing students in the study.
 This strategy involves breaking down each problem into smaller problems to find the answer.

-How to Teach an Autistic Child Math
+How to Teach Math to a Child With Autism

-Since Autism Spectrum Disorder is so wide ranging, there really isn’t one particular method to teach math to students with autism.
+Since Autism Spectrum Disorder is so wide-ranging, there really isn’t one particular method to teach math to students with autism.
 As with students in general, each child has his or her own preferred way of learning, with their own individual strengths and weaknesses.
 Getting to know your child on various levels will give you better insight as to what teaching method will work best.

 Teaching math to students with autism can be aided by following these strategies: